MCP made simple for RubyLLM.

 - Configuration - Configure clients and transports

-- Working with Tools - Execute server-side operations
+- Server: Tools - Execute server-side operations

-- Notifications - Handle real-time updates
+- Server: Notifications - Handle real-time updates

 Contributing

-We welcome contributions!
 Bug reports and pull requests are welcome on GitHub.

 License